Evaluating Compiler Optimization Impacts on zkVM Performance: Methodology

 To measure the impact of individual optimizations as well as standard optimization levels, we evaluate a total of 71 optimization profiles, which consist of 64 individual LLVM optimization passes, 1 unoptimized \textit{baseline} profile, and 6 preset optimization levels (\texttt{-O0}, \texttt{-O1}, \texttt{-Oz}, etc.).
 For all 64 individual optimization passes and the \texttt{baseline} profile, we also disable Rust's MIR optimizations by setting \texttt{mir-opt-level} to \texttt{0}.
 The \texttt{baseline} profile has no optimizations applied and serves as a reference point for other optimization profiles.

 To answer the RQs outlined in Section~\ref{sec:intro}, we first measure each pass in isolation on RISC Zero and SP1 across our benchmark suite, collecting cycle count, executor time, and proving time (Section~\ref{sec:individual-passes}) and quantify the performance losses/gains compared to the baseline.
 Next, we explore optimization combinations via genetic autotuning with OpenTuner~\cite{opentuner} (Section~\ref{sec:combinations-optimizations}).
-Then, for RQ3, we run the same optimization profiles on traditional CPU (i.e., x86) and compare the speedups with those obtained from zkVMs to pinpoint divergences caused by the different cost models (Section~\ref{sec:x86-comparison}).
+Then, for RQ3, we run the same optimization profiles on traditional CPU (i.e., x86) and compare the speedups with those obtained from zkVMs to pinpoint opportunities for improvement and understand which optimizations are worth revisiting or redesigning in the zkVM context (Section~\ref{sec:x86-comparison}).

 \point{Setup} x86 and zkVM \emph{execution} experiments run on an AMD EPYC 7742 with 500GB of RAM on Ubuntu 22.04.5. \emph{Proving} runs on an AMD EPYC 7542 with 32GB RAM on Ubuntu 24.04.2, equipped with an NVIDIA GeForce RTX 4090 (24GB VRAM).
+The SP1 prover is executed locally via its RPC API.
 We use SP1 4.1.4 (moongate-server 4.1.0), RISC Zero 1.2.4, Clang 19.1.7, LLVM 19.1.7, and Rust 1.85.0.
 For both zkVMs we used their default STARK-based proof systems.